 Contact our personal injury lawyers now for a free consultation if you suspect someone you love is suffering abuse at a nursing home or other assisted living facility.

 Seniors and those with special needs depend on dedicated and compassionate caretakers for their livelihood.
 Should someone you care for be subjected to nursing home neglect, physical abuse, or other mistreatment, the lawyers at Cochran Douglas in Tacoma can help you recover damages and achieve justice.

 Nursing home abuse is a type of personal injury that can take many forms.
 It's important to recognize the signs of neglect and other harm nursing home residents may face.
-If you know someone who has experienced the following forms of exploitation or mistreatment, reach out to our nursing home abuse attorneys:
+If you know someone who has experienced the following forms of exploitation or mistreatment, reach out to our Tacoma nursing home abuse attorneys.

 If the person you care for is being ignored or is provided inadequate supervision, they are likely a victim of nursing home neglect.
 This can include wearing dirty clothes, poor hygiene, bedsores, weight loss, untreated injuries, and unclean living quarters.
 Residents in nursing homes should have their basic needs met in order to maintain a good quality of life.